YellowKidokc/physics-of-faith-visualizations/DEPLOYMENT.md

 npm run deploy -- <your-cloudflare-pages-project>
 ```

 The helper wraps `wrangler pages deploy` so you can set the `CLOUDFLARE_PROJECT_NAME` environment variable instead of passing the project name each time.
 Any additional flags (for example `--branch preview`) are forwarded to Wrangler.
+For environments that still call `npx wrangler deploy`, the bundled `wrangler.toml` now specifies `dist/` as a static asset directory so that command successfully publishes the same build output.

 ---